This is The Manual

 Let’s walk through it.

-Crossing the Finish Line: A Guide to Getting There (Together)
+Female Orgasm: A Guide to Getting There

 He came.
 You cuddled.
 The end?